Slav Defense: 4.Nc3 introduction

-Black should not play 4...Bf5 because White will gain the advantage with either 5.Qb3 or 5.cxd5 followed by 6.Qb3.
+While 4...Bf5 is playable, it is not the best choice for Black, because White will gain the advantage with either 5.Qb3 or 5.cxd5 followed by 6.Qb3.
 Traditionally Black had a choice between 4...e6, the Semi-Slav, and 4...dxc4 before developing the queen bishop, but in the 1990s 4...a6 was introduced, with the idea of developing the queenside without locking in the queen bishop or conceding the center.

 a6 (Chebanenko) Slav: 4...a6

 The a6 Slav occurs after 4...a6.
 Black seeks an early b5, either before or after capturing at c4.

 White can achieve an important space advantage with 5.c5.
 Both e5 and b6 become important pawn breaks for Black.
-White will often play his bishop to f4, controlling the important dark squares e5, d6, c7, and b8 (this last square reduces Black's control over the b-file should it open).
+White will often play their bishop to f4, controlling the important dark squares e5, d6, c7, and b8 (this last square reduces Black's control over the b-file should it open).
 The game can continue 5...Bf5 6.Bf4 Nbd7 7.e3 Nh5!.